Changes to our services during the COVID-19 Pandemic

 Please note in order to help reduce the spread of the COVID-19 virus we have had to make significant changes to our services.

-- From Monday 23rd March patients will not be able gain access to either of our sites unless you have been asked to attend by a staff member.
+- Entry to the Surgery - patients will not be able gain access to either of our sites unless you have been asked to attend by a staff member.
 A member of the clinical team will meet you at the door; they may wish to check your temperature before letting you inside.
 All staff will be wearing protective clothing, including masks and gloves - please do not be alarmed.

 - We are operating a triage service for all patients requesting clinical advice or appointment with a GP/Nurse.
 In the first instance we ask that you do this by using the e-consult service on the homepage of our website.
 E-consult can only be used if you are wanting advice about your own health and are over 16 years of age; if you need advice regarding anyone else please call the surgery.